timmcginley/Circular-Education-System/Buildings/README.md

 Since 2019 in Advanced Building Design we haev run the same project on the same site.
 When we started doing this a real project on the site was still in design for the site, it is now built!

-In that time in the course 59 different interdisiplinary projects have been produced by our students.
+In that time in the course, 59 different interdisiplinary projects have been produced by our students.

-In this page we give some overview of the
+In this page we give some overview of the different years, including the subjects the students could choose from and the iniatives we started or stopped that year.

 ### 2019 - 12 Buildings
 This first year was run during a lockdown.
 It had architecture, Structure, MEP, Geotechnical, Fire and PM/ICT subject.
 Students formed groups.
 It ran from the AgileX website.